 Steven had to put some petrol in his car before we could get going, but it was too late for that.
 The water had started to flood Letaba camp.
 All in those few short minutes we were in the office.
 The filling station was partially under water; there was no way we could get petrol there.
 And also no way we could make it to Phalaborwa without putting fuel in.
 I followed Steven in his car to the reception area, the highest point in camp, where he was going to leave his car.
 The water was so deep coming around the corner it came over my bonnet as I drove through!
 Scary stuff I tell you!
 Steven left his car keys at reception for in case they had to move it to even higher ground and then he jumped into my car and we left for Johannesburg.

-The Maswidzudzu, about five kilometres out of Letaba, was also coming down in flood and as we drove over the little bridge, the water was starting to come over.
+The Maswidzudzu, about five kilometers out of Letaba, was also coming down in flood.
+As we drove over the little bridge, the water was starting to come over.
 If we had left five minutes later, the flood would have cut us off and we would have been stuck.
 I am so relieved we made it over that stream in time.
 I did not want to have to phone KLM to tell them that I was not going to be able to work that night because I was stuck in the floods in Kruger National Park.
 Phalaborwa gate was closed soon after we left.
-No one could get in or out until the water had subsided and Letaba was completely cut off from the outside world.
+No one could get in or out until the water had subsided.
+Letaba was completely cut off from the outside world.

-When Steven got home, the water in de staff village was also gone, leaving Stevens house and that of some of the neighbours full of stinky, black mud.
-In times like this though, everyone in the staff village comes together and as a team they worked to get all the houses cleaned up, curtains washed and sort of liveable again.
+When Steven got home, the water in de staff village was also gone, leaving Stevens house and that of some of the neighbors full of stinky, black mud.
+In times like this though, everyone in the staff village comes together and as a team.
+They worked very hard to get all the houses cleaned up, curtains washed and sort of liveable again.

 These days, we have sandbags ready at the back door when the rainy season starts.
 One can never be too careful or prepared!